adamsharab/TelstraAuListView/README.md

 # TelstraAuListView

-Android app which ingests a json feed and displays the content in a ListView.
+- Android app which ingests a json feed and displays the content in a ListView.
 The title in the ActionBar is updated from the json data.
 It Loads the images lazily and allows the data/view to be refreshed via either a refresh button.

+- Used Android Studio 1.1.0

-Open source Libraries used in this project:
+- Open source Libraries used in this project:

 * Dependency injection:
  - RoboGuice	Apache License, Version 2.0	https://github.com/roboguice/roboguice/blob/master/LICENSE